Project

 Do I need to set up some protection mechanism in order to avoid race conditions?

-RE: Using Wt::Signal as a simple widget synchronization mechanism between sessions? - Added by Matthias Van Ceulebroeck 7 days ago
+RE: Using Wt::Signal as a simple widget synchronization mechanism between sessions? - Added by Matthias Van Ceulebroeck about 1 month ago

 Hello Michele,